-- All of the functionality of the codebase – policy as well as source – MUST be described in language clearly understandable for those that understand the purpose of the code.
+- All of the functionality of the codebase, policy as well as source code, MUST be described in language clearly understandable for those that understand the purpose of the codebase.

-- There SHOULD be continuous integration tests for the quality of your documentation.
+- There SHOULD be continuous integration tests for the quality of the documentation.

 How to test

-- Other stakeholders, professionals from other public organizations and the general public find the documentation clear and understandable.
+- Confirm that other stakeholders, professionals from other public organizations and the general public find the documentation clear and understandable.

 - Check in regularly to understand how the non-policy code in the codebase has changed.

 - Give feedback on how to make non-policy documentation more clear.